Shakespearean tragedy

 Sarah Siddons as the Tragic Muse, Joshua Reynolds (1784).
 Sarah Siddons (1755–1831) was an esteemed performer of Shakespearean tragedy.

-Shakespearean tragedy is the designation given to most tragedies written by William Shakespeare.
+Shakespearean tragedy is the designation given to most of William Shakespeare's tragedies.
 Many of his history plays share the qualifiers of a Shakespearean tragedy, but because they are based on real figures throughout the history of England, they were classified as "histories" in the First Folio.
 The Roman tragedies—Julius Caesar, Antony and Cleopatra and Coriolanus—are also based on historical figures, but because their sources were foreign and ancient, they are almost always classified as tragedies rather than histories.
 Shakespeare's romances (tragicomic plays) were written late in his career and published originally as either tragedy or comedy.
 They share some elements of tragedy, insofar as they feature a high-status central character, but they end happily like Shakespearean comedies.
 Almost three centuries after Shakespeare's death, English scholar Frederick S. Boas also coined a fifth category, the "problem play," for plays that do not fit neatly into a single classification because of their subject matter, setting, or ending.
 Scholars continue to disagree on how to categorize some Shakespearean plays.